nhsx/open-source-policy/open-source-policy.md

 * **Closed** when it’s impossible to separate code from disclosive or secure information about patients, staff, systems, or infrastructure, or when required by policy, business, or statistical demands

-* **Secured** when a specific legal requirement or larger-scale system integrity prevents its publication
+* **Secured** when a specific and explicit legal requirement or larger-scale system integrity prevents its publication

 **New projects should start at the top of this list, and justify their exception downwards as part of the NHS digital and technology approval process** under the follow-up questions to “Have you evaluated potential open-source options?”.
 The rules above may be applied at the project level or, where it is sensible to do so, separately for individual components or packages.